 Accommodation option for day 3:

-The Boots Court Motel in Carthage is currently undergoing renovations but some of it is open and accepting guests.
+The Boots Court Motel in Carthage had been undergoing renovations but is now open and accepting guests.
 It’s one of the most popular stops in Missouri.

 Day 4: Carthage, MO – Chandler, OK